Horace-Y/seckill/README.md

+seckill -- "Kill in a second"
-# This project is designed to handle "seckill" demands, it is the fundamental framework of a fully-implemented seckill project.
-For dedicated purpose, it still needs further implementation that based on the service requirement.
+This project is designed to handle heavy load demands that happen in a short time, it is the fundamental framework of a fully-implemented "seckill" service.
+For dedicated purposes, it still needs further development that based on the specific service requirement.